 UCLA researchers discover an immunotherapy combination that effectively treats advanced brain cancer in pre-clinical models

-UCLA researchers have developed a new cancer treatment that uses a vaccine to activate an immune response against advanced brain tumors.
+UCLA researchers have developed a new breakthrough combination treatment that utilizes a vaccine to activate an immune response against advanced brain tumors.
 The therapy harnesses an antibody blockade to prevent the brain cancer from shielding itself from the patient's own immune cells, so they can recognize the tumor and attack it.

-The three-year study led by Drs.
-Robert Prins, Linda Liau and Timothy Cloughesy, all UCLA Jonsson Comprehensive Cancer Center members, showed for the first time that a dendritic cell vaccine in combination with the antibody blockade of an immune cell surface receptor known as PD-1, generates a more effective immune response against glioblastoma than the use of either treatment alone.
+The new three-year study led by Drs.
+Robert Prins, Linda Liau and Timothy Cloughesy, all UCLA Jonsson Comprehensive Cancer Center members, showed for the first time that a dendritic cell vaccine in combination with the antibody blockade of an immune cell surface receptor known as PD-1 generates a more effective immune response against GBM beyond the use of either treatment alone.